VectorDBCloud/Showcase/README.md

 Under the following terms:
 - Attribution — You must give appropriate credit to Vector Database Cloud, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests Vector Database Cloud endorses you or your use.

 Additionally, we require that any use of this guide includes visible attribution to Vector Database Cloud.
-This attribution should be in the form of "Showcase created by Vector Database Cloud" or "Based onVector Database Cloud Showcase", along with a link to https://vectordbcloud.com, in any public-facing applications, documentation, or redistributions of this guide.
+This attribution should be in the form of "Showcase curated by Vector Database Cloud" or "Based onVector Database Cloud Showcase", along with a link to https://vectordbcloud.com, in any public-facing applications, documentation, or redistributions of this guide.

 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.